Kong/docs.konghq.com/app/deck/1.8.x/guides/best-practices.md

   configure Kong for the first time and then export the configuration.
 Any subsequent changes should be made by manually editing the file and pushing the change via CI.
 If you're making a larger change, make the change in Kong first, then export the new file.
-Then you can differentiate the two state files to review the changes being made.
+Then you can `diff` the two state files to review the changes being made.
 - Configure a `cronjob` to run `deck diff` periodically to ensure that Kong's database is in sync with the state file checking into your Git repositories.